 Compared to other studio monitors

-While the LP-8 V2 may be perfect for you, here are some alternatives to consider in comparison.
+While the LP-8 V2 may be the perfect studio monitors under $500, here are some alternatives to consider in comparison.

-Who are the Kali LP-8 V2s best suited for?
+Who are the Kali Audio LP-8 V2 studio monitors best suited for?